Gummerus

-Gummerus Oy is a Finnish media group that was founded in Jyväskylä in 1872 by Kaarle Jaakko Gummerus.
+Gummerus Oy is a Finnish media group that was founded in Jyväskylä in 1872 by Karl Jacob Gummerus.
 In 1985, it moved its headquarters from Jyväskylä to Helsinki.
 In 2008, it had an annual turnover of EUR 26,9 million.
 Annually, it publishes approximately 200 new titles, which are sold in bookstores, department stores and book clubs.

 Gummerus Oy consists of four divisions: